 Who will teach you yoga?

-I’ve been practicing yoga for 20 years and teaching for ten, in the US, Vietnam, East Timor, India, Indonesia, and in Morocco, in various forms of dance, improvisation, writing, yoga, meditation, and workshops involving all of the above to people age four to 80 years-old.
+I’ve been practicing yoga since 2000 and teaching movement since 2008, in the US, Vietnam, East Timor, India, Indonesia, and in Morocco, in various forms of dance, improvisation, writing, yoga, meditation, and workshops involving all of the above to people age four to 80 years-old.
 I’m E-RYT 500 Yoga Alliance certified.

 My Yoga Story (in Brief)